jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Algorithm and Implementation

 \subsection{Hierarchy Generation}

-The original formulation of the FMM uses a uniform refinement strategy for its hierarchy, i.e. boxes in the hierarchy are always cubes and split into 8 equally sized children.
-As a result, the algorithm is not adaptive: For the same number of charges $N$, non-homogenous charge distributions can increase the computational effort significantly since the number of charges contained in each simulation box will vary considerably.
-In fact, any charge distribution that does not conform to the cubic shape of the initial simulation box quickly results in many empty boxes which do not contribute to the result at all and should therefore be ignored.
+The original formulation of the FMM uses a uniform refinement strategy for its hierarchy, i.e. particles are assigned to boxes which are always cubes and split into 8 equally sized children.
+As a result, the algorithm is not adaptive: For the same number of charges $N$, non-homogeneous charge distributions can increase the computational effort significantly since the number of charges contained in each leaf box at maximum tree depth will vary considerably.